ditopcu/ClinLabTool/README.md

 # ClinLabTool
-Clinical Laboratory Analytics with Shniy
+Clinical Laboratory Analytics with Shiny

 Introduction & Instructions
 •	For data import additional R function can be easily developed.
 CSV or other formats can be imported easily.